-Stephen Tomlin is a professional actor, role player, director and producer with a media career spanning 45 years.
-For acting credits, audio samples & television showreel, visit his Spotlight CV The founder of Demi-Paradise Productions he was also the 1991 BBC TV Mastermind champion.
+Stephen Tomlin is a professional actor, role player, producer and educationalist with a media career spanning 45 years.
+For acting credits, audio samples & television showreel visit his Spotlight CV The founder of Demi-Paradise Productions he was also the 1991 BBC TV Mastermind champion.
 This website is a summary of Stephen’s work & career to date.

-Born and bred in the south-west of England, Stephen trained as a teacher at the Central School of Speech and Drama from 1969 – 72.
-After performing in London fringe theatre he left for Manchester to successfully complete a probationary year’s teaching in inner city schools.
-After two years as a drama workshops organiser and actor at Billingham Forum he moved to Lancaster to join the Dukes Playhouse Theatre in Education company.
-The city has been Stephen’s centre of operations ever since although he spends as much time as possible at his country home in the Northumberland National Park.
-He also has family bases elsewhere in the UK including London, Scottish Borders, Manchester, Dorset & Devon.
+Born and bred in the south-west of England, Stephen trained as a teacher at the Central School of Speech and Drama between1969 – 72.
+He left for Manchester to successfully complete a probationary year’s teaching in inner city schools.
+Stephen’s main base as a freelance artist for the last 40 years has been in Lancaster but he now spends more time living in the Northumberland National Park at the house he shares with his partner, the artist & children’s picture book author Kim Lewis (www.kimlewisart.co.uk).
+Stephen has family bases elsewhere in the UK including London, Sussex, Scottish Borders, Manchester, Dorset & Devon.

 Recent Work.
 Voiceovers.
 Stephen can be heard reading a selection of the diaries & letters of Roger 10th Earl of Stamford in the study at Dunham Massey, Cheshire.
 (Dir: Andy Barry at Fuzzy Duck for The National Trust).
 He can also shortly be heard on line in an awareness raising animation for Disability Rights UK voicing a 90 year old WW2 veteran!
 Roleplay: Lead interviewer in best practice scenarios for Lancaster University Staff PDRs (Dir: Terrance Mann at Motion Loco) Also recently delivered live bespoke forum theatre training for heads of departments.
 (Demi-paradise Assocs/HR Dept Lancaster University).